'This is rock bottom' - Germany reacts to exit

 If Germany thought the reaction to their elimination at the 2018 World Cup in Russia was bad, wait until they see the headlines back home this time.

-Despite their 4-2 win over Costa Rica on Thursday, Hansi Flick's side were eliminated in the group stages for the second successive World Cup as Japan progressed on goal difference following their 2-1 victory against Spain.
+Despite their 4-2 win over Costa Rica on Thursday, Hansi Flick's side were eliminated in the group stages for the second successive World Cup as Japan topped the group following their 2-1 victory against second-placed Spain.

 For the four-time winners, whose most recent triumph was in Brazil only eight years ago, it is a steep decline.